Baseball Bats And Dominance Hierarchies

 Life Must Breed – Societies that fail to reproduce sufficiently (either biologically or culturally) will decline and be replaced by those that do.

-Indeed, natural selection is also a form of networked effects – the traits that enhance survival and reproduction – tall pretty people with thick lush hair and pearly white teeth for example – they reproduce and spread their genes.
-While those who can’t get dates, their traits fade like farts in the wind.
+Darwinism shows how small advantages compound over generations, like autocatalytic feedback loops accumulating resources, influence, and power.
+Indeed, natural selection is even a form of networked effects – traits that enhance survival and reproduction – tall pretty people with thick lush hair and pearly white teeth – propagate and dominate.
+While those who can’t get dates, their traits fade like a fart in the wind.
+And because of the 80:20 rule, only a few lucky-duckies can rise to the top.

 The Winner-Loser Continuum